ben

 Installation

-The engine runs on Python 3.9, with the neural networks using tensorflow 2.0+
+The engine runs on Python 3.12, with the neural networks using TensorFlow 2.18.1 (Keras 3.5.x).
+All platforms standardise on Python 3.12.

 For Windows users: After installing anaconda, you will have a new application called “Anaconda Prompt”.
 Henceforth, you will have to run all commands in “Anaconda Prompt” not in “cmd”.
 The title bar of your command prompt window should read “Administrator: Anaconda Prompt (Miniconda3)”